oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 # Getting Started with GraalVM

-GraalVM compiles your Java applications ahead of time into standalone binaries that start instantly, provide peak performance with no warmup, and use fewer resources.
+GraalVM is an advanced JDK with ahead-of-time Native Image compilation.
 Here you will find information about installing GraalVM and running basic applications with it.

-If you are new to GraalVM, we recommend starting with the [introduction to GraalVM](../../introduction.md), where you will find information about GraalVM's benefits, distributions available, supported platforms, features support, and licensing.
+If you are new to GraalVM, we recommend starting with the [introduction to GraalVM](../../introduction.md), where you will find information about GraalVM's benefits, distributions, certified platforms, available features, and licensing.

 If you have GraalVM already installed and have experience using it, you can skip this page and proceed to the in-depth [reference manuals](../../reference-manual/reference-manuals.md).